5 great coastal destinations by train

-Back on the mainland, welcome to Alnmouth.
-This picture-postcard fishing village also straddles the picturesque River Aln estuary.
+Welcome to Alnmouth a picture-postcard fishing village also straddles the picturesque River Aln estuary.
 Rich in history - it was once an important grain port - Alnmouth is perfect for a family break.

 What to see: Aside from the beach, check out the Ferryman’s Hut, thought to be the smallest museum in the country.